HSZemi/mahlowat/README.md

 We now need to create the actual Vote-O-Mat instances, one for each language.

-In the root directory, create as many Vote-O-Mat instances as you need by copying the template directory `vom-instance` (you can also use the template itself as an instance).
+In the root directory, create as many Vote-O-Mat instances as you need by copying the template directory `vom-instance` (you can also use the template directory itself as an instance).

 Repeat the following process for each instance.

 - Rename the instance's directory (not the root directory) to suit the anticipated language.
 Like `en` if it contains the English Vote-O-Mat instance.